Propaganda in Japan during the Second Sino-Japanese War and World War II: Films

 The Film Law of 1939 decreed a "healthy development of the industry" which abolished sexually frivolous films and social issues.
-Instead, films were to elevate national consciousness, present the national and international situation appropriately, and otherwise aid the "public welfare."
+Oftentimes, these films aided national consciousness, present the national and international situation appropriately, and otherwise aid the "public welfare."

-The use of propaganda in World War II was extensive and far reaching but possibly the most effective form used by the Japanese government was film.
+The use of propaganda in World War II was extensive, and film was an effective form applied by the Japanese government.
 Japanese films were produced for a far wider range of audiences than American films of the same period.
 From the 1920s onward, Japanese film studios produced films legitimizing the colonial project that were set in its colonies of Taiwan, Korea, and on the Chinese mainland.
 By 1945 propaganda film production under the Japanese had expanded throughout the majority of their empire including Manchuria, Shanghai, Korea, Taiwan, Singapore, Malaysia, the Philippines, and Indonesia.

 In China, Japan's use of propaganda films was extensive.
 After Japan's invasion of China, movie houses were among the first establishments to be reopened.
 Most of the materials being shown were war news reels, Japanese motion pictures, or propaganda shorts paired with traditional Chinese films.
 Movies were also used in other conquered Asian countries usually with the theme of Japan as Asia's savior against the Western tyrants or spoke of the history of friendly relations between the countries with films such as, The Japan You Don't Know.

-China's rich history and exotic locations made it a favorite topic of Japanese film makers for over a decade before the outbreak of the second Sino-Japanese War (1937-1945).
+China's rich history and exotic locations made it a favorite topic of Japanese film makers for over a decade before the outbreak of the second Sino-Japanese War (1937–1945).
 Of particular note were a popular trio of "continental goodwill films" (大陸親善映画) set throughout the Chinese continent and starring Hasegawa Kazuo as the Japanese male romantic lead with Ri Kōran (Yoshiko Yamaguchi) as his Chinese love interest.
 Among these films, Song of the White Orchid (1939, 白蘭の歌), China Nights (1940, 支那の夜), and Vow in the Desert (1940, 熱砂の誓い) mixed romantic melodrama with propaganda in order to represent a figurative and literal blending of the two cultures onscreen.